-Oracle refers to this concept as multimodel polyglot persistence.
 This new capability allows many applications to use the same database management system while the enterprise continues to benefit from the unique data models necessary for a specific application.
 These new database architectures are allowing enterprises to significantly streamline the number of databases they use and prevent the creation of data silos that lock an organization’s most valuable asset (data) away from broader use by the company.

 Most every industry, from financial services to healthcare, can benefit from using cloud database solutions.
 The choice is not whether or not to use a cloud database.
 The choice is which model and type will work best to meet an enterprise’s specific needs.

 Many organizations choose to take a staged approach to cloud database utilization, blending traditional cloud database models with DBaaS models.
 For others, such as those in the financial services industry, keeping mission-critical applications in-house could remain a priority.